Timmystroge/ProvidusBank-login-page-clone/README.md

 # ProvidusBank-login-page-clone
-Providus bank login page clone - best view on desktops, responsiveness not gauraneed!  <br>
+Providus bank login page clone - best view on desktops, responsiveness not guaranteed!  <br>
 This project was built during my learning days (Html, css), had no idea what mobile responsiveness was then. <br>
 so, Perfect view on desktops : )